domaindetails.com

 Which platform is best for selling my first domain?

-Dan.com is ideal for first-time sellers because of zero commission (you keep 100% of sale price), simple interface, and fast transfer process.
+Afternic is a great choice for first-time sellers because of its massive distribution through GoDaddy's network and simple listing process.
+For the lowest fees, try Spaceship SellerHub (5% commission).
 List at a competitive price based on comparable sales research (NameBio.com), enable "Make Offer," and respond promptly to inquiries.
 Expect 30-60 days for first sale if priced correctly.

-Should I use Fast Lane on Afternic despite the 20% commission?
+Should I use Fast Transfer on Afternic despite the 20% commission?

 Yes, for .com domains valued $1,000-$50,000.
-Fast Lane distributes your domain to 100+ registrar marketplaces including GoDaddy search results.
+Fast Transfer distributes your domain to 100+ registrar marketplaces including GoDaddy search results.
 The exposure typically results in faster sales (45-60 days vs. 90+ days) and the commission is justified by the increased buyer traffic.
-However, for domains under $1,000, the commission takes too large a percentage—use Dan.com instead.
+However, for domains under $1,000, the commission takes too large a percentage—use Spaceship SellerHub (5% commission) instead.

 Can I list the same domain on multiple platforms?

-Yes, most platforms allow it (Dan.com, Sedo, GoDaddy), but you must immediately remove listings from other platforms once sold on one.
-Exception: Afternic Fast Lane may require exclusivity—check current terms.
+Yes, most platforms allow it (Sedo, Afternic, GoDaddy), but you must immediately remove listings from other platforms once sold on one.
+Exception: Afternic Fast Transfer may require exclusivity—check current terms.
 Best practice: Track all listings in a spreadsheet to avoid double-selling, which can damage your reputation and result in platform bans.

 How much should I price my domain?